Treating Ocular Surface Disease with Scleral Lenses

 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

 If you have OSD and are interested in scleral lenses, Elevated Eyecare can help.
-Dr. Santrell Hart-Moreland is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over McDonough, Morrow, Ellenwoodand Jonesboro, all throughout Georgia.
+Dr. Santrell Hart-Moreland is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from McDonough, Stockbridge, Ellenwood, and Jonesboro, Georgia and surrounding communities.